 Screengrab from Prologue (2016) edited in Avid

-In conclusion, Adobe will always win.
-They have established themselves as the go-to for both professionals and enthusiasts.
+In conclusion, Adobe is the preferred editing software for me although I would love to become more proficient at Avid.
+Adobe has established itself as the go-to for both professionals and enthusiasts.
 Even the price range is not criminal for the features that you receive.
 For me, I really do like to work with Adobe Creative Suite.
-I’m paying the full subscription plan for the entirety of it as I often use After Effects, Lightroom, Photoshop and InDesign.
+I’m paying the full subscription plan for the entirety of it as I often use After Effects, Lightroom, Photoshop, and InDesign.
 Unfortunately, Premiere Pro can only be bought on its own or in the full package.
 It is a real shame that there is a photography bundle available from Adobe but not a videography bundle that consists of Premiere Pro and After Effects as these are often used together.
 I’m not sure if I’m biased with my opinion on Adobe being a number one choice as I was taught it since the first year of university and kept using it since.
 Perhaps if I was introduced to different software I would prefer it instead.
 I have previously edited one of my favourite documentary pieces, Prologue (2016), in Avid and have enjoyed it quite a bit but for one reason or another continued working with Premiere Pro.
-It might be because it appears easier to use or I simply have that early year’s attachment to it.
 Either way, I encourage you to experiment with different software to find which one matches your workflow best and which one you feel the most comfortable with.
 Whatever you choose you can’t go wrong with the free version of DaVinci Resolve 16.
 Just download it.

 Screengrab from Prologue (2016) edited in Avid